Southern Association: Disbanded in 1961

 In its last three years, the Southern Association was plagued by frequent franchise shifts.
 Little Rock moved to Shreveport after the 1958 season, and New Orleans moved to Little Rock after the 1959 season.
-Memphis' park burned down just before the 1960 season, forcing the Chicks to play in several temporary facilities before moving to Macon, Georgia for 1961.
+Memphis' park burned down just before the 1960 season, forcing the Chicks to play in several temporary facilities before moving to Macon, Georgia, for 1961.
 The league finally ceased operation after the 1961 season.

 Member cities slowly began to join remaining leagues, which were racially integrated.
 The Atlanta club moved up to the Triple-A International League in 1962.
-Little Rock followed suit (as the renamed Arkansas Travelers), moving to the International circuit in 1963 and the Pacific Coast League in 1964–1965, before making a permanent home in the Double-A Texas League in 1966.
+Little Rock followed suit (as the renamed Arkansas Travelers), moving to the International circuit in 1963 and the Pacific Coast League from 1964 to 1965, before making a permanent home in the Double-A Texas League in 1966.
 Macon, a longtime member of the Sally League, returned to that circuit in 1962.
 After a one-year hiatus, Nashville and Chattanooga joined the Sally League in 1963.
-Later in the decade, Birmingham (1964) and Mobile (1966) joined the Southern League, and Memphis and Shreveport (both in 1968) would enter the Texas circuit.
+Later in the decade, Birmingham (1964) and Mobile (1966) joined the Southern League, and Memphis and Shreveport (both in 1968) entered the Texas circuit.